 - Lifetime warranty on frame and fork

-- Narrow handlebar can cause twitchy steering
+- Narrow handlebar can cause twitchy steering for taller riders

 - No handbrake